sadklouds/HabitTracker/README.md

 CRUD DB functions
-  - From the main menu users can Create, Read, Update or Delete entries for whichever date they want, entered in DD-MM-YYYY format.
+  - From the main menu users can Create, Read, Update or Delete entries for whichever habit, with date any they want, entered in DD-MM-YYYY format.
   - Dates inputted are checked to make sure they are in the correct and realistic format.
   - Numeric and titles/units are type checked before an attempt of string in the database